128technology/docs/docs/config_lacp.md

 LACP is enabled by default on the `bond` device interface, and must be configured on each end of the link.
 The following device interface configuration shows a `bond` interface and `lacp-enabled` as true (default).
 The interfaces that are part of the LAG are configured as ethernet interfaces and the `parent-bond` is identified as the name of the `bond` interface.

-Please note that after any changes to the LAG configuration, it is recommended to reboot the device.
+Please note that after any changes to the LAG configuration, you must restart the 128T service.

 ### Configuration using the PCLI